 Bananas contain a healthy dose of potassium, and some say bananas can help you avoid muscle cramps.
 Up your banana intake with a banana-walnut smoothie or some delicious paleo-friendly banana bread.
 Oranges are another good source, as are mangoes, kiwis, apricots, dates, and avocado.

 The sea is another great source of potassium.
 Sardines contain plenty of it, with 365 mg per can.
-If you need convincing about the salty critters, this flavorful recipe for Persian sardine sabzee will blow your mind.
 Salmon is also a great source of potassium; one fillet contains about 1.94 grams.
-In this recipe, the already heart-healthy fish is steamed to keep added fat low and hold in flavor.
-Serve with a tomato and red pepper salad for a light, colorful meal.

-Grilled steak can be a healthy part of getting enough potassium, especially when combined with tomatoes, leafy greens, and peanuts like in this Thai recipe.
+Grilled steak can be a healthy part of getting enough potassium, especially when combined with tomatoes, leafy greens, and peanuts.

 The bottom line is that potassium is essential for good health, and it’s pretty easy to get enough of it with a healthy diet.
 Sudden onset of low potassium symptoms should concern you, especially if you are on certain diuretics or have lost fluids through vomiting or diarrhea.
 If you experience ongoing symptoms of low potassium, see your doctor for a blood test and treatment recommendations.